-UTMD did not borrow in any of the three years 2014-2016.
-Cash dividends paid were \$3,916 in 2016, compared to \$3,846 in 2015 and \$3,765 in 2014.
+UTMD did not borrow in any of the three years 2015-2017.
+Cash dividends paid were \$2,955 in 2017, compared to \$3,916 in 2016 and \$3,846 in 2015.
+The \$1,005 cash dividend declared for 4Q 2017 was paid in early January 2018, a change from the dividends declared in the 4th quarters of 2016 and 2015, which were paid in late December.

 Management believes that future income from operations and effective management of working capital will provide the liquidity needed to finance internal growth plans.
 In an uncertain economic environment, UTMD's cash balances allow management to operate with the long-term best interest of stockholders in mind.
-Planned 2017 capital expenditures for ongoing operations are expected to be less than depreciation of current PP&E.
+Planned 2018 capital expenditures for ongoing operations are expected to be less than depreciation of current PP&E.

-Management plans to utilize cash not needed to support normal operations in one or a combination of the following: 1) in general, to continue to invest at an opportune time in ways that will enhance future profitability, for example, to fit-out the new UK facility specific to UTMD's needs; 2) to make additional investments in new technology and/or processes; and/or 3) to acquire a product line or company that will augment revenue and EPS growth and better utilize UTMD's existing infrastructure.
+Management plans to utilize cash not needed to support normal operations in one or a combination of the following: 1) in general, to continue to invest at opportune times in ways that will enhance future profitability; 2) to make additional investments in new technology and/or processes; and/or 3) to acquire a product line or company that will augment revenue and EPS growth and better utilize UTMD's existing infrastructure.
 If there are no better strategic uses for UTMD's cash, the Company will continue to return cash to stockholders in the form of dividends and share repurchases when the stock appears undervalued.